safafa/telegram_bot/README.md

 # telegram_bot

-A telegram bot that you can use to know trivial information about  dates.
+A telegram bot that you can use to get trivial information about  dates.

+to try it launch the Telegram app and search for @DateTrivia

 ![screenshot](./img/screenshot.jpeg)

+The bot uses numbers api from [rapidapi](https://rapidapi.com/divad12/api/numbers-1)

 ## Built With